-Would the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? × b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? × c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments?
-X d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? Х e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?
-X

-Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects?
+Wo ould the Project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? Х b) Have sufficient water supplies available to serve the Project and reasonably foreseeable future development during normal, dry and multiple dry years? × c) Result in a determination by the wastewater treatment provider which serves or may serve the Project that it has adequate capacity to serve the Project's projected demand in addition to the provider's existing commitments? Х d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? Х e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste? х a) Would the project require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects?
 (No Impact)

 The proposed Project entails trail construction.
 It does not include the construction of residential or commercial uses, thereby requiring the construction or expansion of water, wastewater treatment, electric power, natural gas or communication facilities to serve these uses.
-The proposed Project would require the relocation of a number of utilities (see Table 3 of this IS/MND) currently located within the Project site.
-However, these would be undertaken with the corresponding owners of these utilities in advance to reduce the potential for impacts to local residences and commercial uses.
+The proposed Project would not require the relocation of utilities currently located within the Project site.
 Therefore, no impacts would result, and no mitigation measures are required.

-b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry, and multiple dry years?
+b) Would the Project have sufficient water supplies available to serve the Project and reasonably foreseeable future development during normal, dry, and multiple dry years?
 (Less Than Significant Impact)